TiffanyChan614/React-Quizzical/README.md

 ### Description

 This is the final solo project of the [React course by Bob Ziroll on Scrimba](https://scrimba.com/learn/learnreact).
 The code is all written by me without any guidance.
 The project is a quiz app that fetches trivia questions from the [Open Trivia Database API](https://opentdb.com/) and score players based on their answers.
+I have extended the app to include features like allowing the user to configure the quiz, adding a leaderboard, and adding a dark mode.

 ### Live Demo